-The HMAC key MAY be encapsulated using some key encapsulation mechanism (to include encrypting with a key encryption key) and the results of the encapsulation added as the encapsulated key security parameter for the BIB.
+The HMAC key MAY be wrapped using the NIST AES-KW algorithm and the results of the wrapping added as the wrapped key security parameter for the BIB.

 The SHA variant used by this security context SHOULD be added as the SHA variant security parameter for the BIB if it differs from the default key length.
 Otherwise, this parameter MAY be omitted if doing so provides a useful reduction in message sizes.